 L522 Perspectives on Librarianship, Literacy, Communications, and Reading (3 cr.)
 Overview of the library as a social institution, historically, currently, and for the future, within social, economic, political, and cultural contexts.
-Focuses on the institution, the contexts.
 Focuses on the institution, the collections and formats, and the users to create an understanding of the role and importance of libraries.